-The script console is a tab of the Scripter window.
-It is a command line interpreter with which you can quickly enable a script engine and enter commands to act on the script.
+The script console is a tab of the Scripting window; it is a command line interpreter through which you can quickly enable a script engine and enter commands to act on the script.

-You type the commands in the field at the bottom of the tab; when you press the [Enter] key, the script console executes the commands and displays any output immediately.
+You type the commands in the field at the bottom of the tab; when you press the , the script console executes the commands and displays any output immediately.

 You can input two types of command:

 - Script commands